vaz/http-lecture/README.md

 #### Client (User Agent, Browser)

 * The client wants something (they are making a request)
-  * That "something" is a RESOURCE
+  * That "something" is a *resource*
 * The client "finds" the server
   * They know a URL with which to reach the server
 * The client describes their request to the server and sends it.
-  * The request describes what the client wants to DO with the RESOURCE on the server.
+  * The request describes what the client wants to *do* with the *resource* on the server.
-* The client must conform to the HTTP standard being used

 #### Server

 * The server must be listening for requests
 * The server must be reachable (by someone - the client)
 * The server provides responses
-* The server, and HTTP protocol, *in general*, are STATELESS
-* The server must conform to the HTTP standard being used
+* The server, and HTTP protocol, *in general*, are stateless.
+State is not preserved between requests, which simplifies things a lot - apps don't keep track of who is "on the site", except in sort of secondary ways, like cookies and analytics trackers.
+Every request is handled from a clean slate (this is a bit idealized, but mostly how it works).

 ### What are the parts of an HTTP request?